intel/asynch_mode_nginx/README.md

 **QATzip module does not support dictionary compression**<br/>
    QATzip module supports GZIP compression acceleration now, does not support user define dictionary compression yet.

+**Worker segfault happens when proxy_ssl_asynch on and keepalive set**<br/>
+   If the async event handler is ngx_ssl_handshake_async_handler and the timer expires while the connection is in keepalive saving state, the connection->log will cause segfault bacause it was changed to ngx_cycle->log.
+This issue will be fixed after the release that removes async timer in keepalive free handler and sets the async log in keepalive module.

 ## Intended Audience